kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 ### CBT Datapath Worklow

 A Kubernetes user initiates the datapath workflow by creating a new `DifferentialSnapshot` custom resource.
-The `DifferentialSnapshot`, deployed as a CSI sidecar in the storage provider's CSI driver, watches for new `DifferentialSnapshot` resources:
+The `DifferentialSnapshot` controller, deployed as a CSI sidecar in the storage provider's CSI driver, watches for new `DifferentialSnapshot` resources:

 ![CBT Step 1](./img/cbt-step-01.png)